 2018/19 will see the Association start on ambitious new build housing development programme at the 3 sites known as “Barlia 3”.
 We aim to complete 42 new build houses and flats by December 2019 at a cost of just over £5m.
 Please refer to our download section for more detailed information on this site and the other sites identified in our development plan.

-The Association completed our fourth Tenants Charter Return in May 2017.
-The Scottish Housing Regulator issued Cassiltoun Housing Association's Landlord Report on the 31st August 2017.
-As we anticipated, the report demonstrates a strong performance when compared to the Scottish average performance, based on the previous three years performance and by the continuous improvements being made.
+The Association completed our fifth Tenants Charter Return in May 2018.
+The Scottish Housing Regulator issued Cassiltoun Housing Association's Landlord Report on the 31st August 2018.
+As we anticipated, the report demonstrates a strong performance when compared to the Scottish average performance, based on the previous four years performance and by the continuous improvements being made.
 The Association's rent levels benchmark very well and remain comparable with many local and neighbouring housing associations.
 For more information visit the Scottish Housing Regulator website at www.scottishhousingregulator.gov.uk or to view the report visit our download section.

 From 2019/20 to 2023/24 a further £5.4m will be invested in our stock.